UPDATE 1-Thai floods force closure of 17 factories in industrial zone

 “There is flood water outside the premises and on some surrounding roads, blocking entry for workers who are unable to easily get to work,” Wibun said.

-Nearly half the factories in the industrial estate are operated by Japanese companies.
+Nearly half the factories in the industrial estate are operated by Japanese firms.

 Floods have spread across more than half of Thailand’s provinces this year, but the government has ruled out any repeat of the devastating floods of late 2011.